 There is no single rule for defining your core values.
 Just make sure that each value originates from your deeply-held beliefs.

-bridge the gap between your message and your readers’ expectations.
+When you start to write content based on what you truly believe in, you’ll be able to bridge the gap between your message and your readers’ expectations.
 Solid content creation will flow from there.

 Storytelling can also help you bridge that gap.
 But, from personal experience, I can tell you that it’s much easier to tell stories based on what I know and believe, instead of what someone else says or believes.
 Such a marketing effort will feel, well, effortless to your readers.